DAIOS-AI/mindscript/README.md

 ## Description

-MindScript is a programming language which treats both formal and informal computation as first class citizens.
-Formal computation is implemented as a Turing-complete programming language, while informal computation is implemented by consulting a large language model representing an oracle.
+MindScript is a programming language with both formal and informal computation as first class citizens.
+Formal computation is implemented as a Turing-complete programming language, while informal computation is obtained by consulting an oracle, implemented as a large language model.

 Features:

 - MindScript implements an [oracle machine](https://en.wikipedia.org/wiki/Oracle_machine).
 - Minimal C-like/JavaScript syntax on top of JSON data types.
-- Runtime formal type checking.
+- Runtime type checking.
 - Code comments are semantic type annotations.
 - (Current version) implemented in Python.

 Applications:

+- Processing of unstructured information
+- Language model agents
-- Semantic Web
+- Semantic web
+- and much more.

 ## Quickstart